ccp-eva/cardiac_signal_chimp/README.md

 ## Introduction

-This repository aims at computing heart rate signal from RGB images.
+This repository aims at computing the heart rate signal from RGB images.
+A Region of Interest (ROI) needs to be defined on the face region.

 ## Dependencies